 A serving of whole grains can be considered a half cup of hot cereal such as oatmeal, cooked grain such as rice (including the “pseudograins” amaranth, buckwheat, and quinoa), cooked pasta, or corn kernels; a cup of ready-to-eat (cold) cereal; one tortilla or slice of bread; half a bagel or English muffin; or 3 cups of popped popcorn.

 Dr. Greger recommends ¼ teaspoon of the spice turmeric, along with any other herbs and salt-free spices you may enjoy.
-(See Dr. Mark Rosenberg’s top list of spices with health benefits and his too.)
+(See Dr. Mark Rosenberg’s top list of spices with health benefits.)

 The serving size in the beverage category is one glass (12 ounces), and the recommended 5 glasses a day is in addition to the water you get naturally from foods.